Invasive Species

 • Leaving unused firewood and plant material onsite or at home.
 Do not transport plant material or firewood!

-If you believe you have an invasive plant or tree on your property, you may contact City Staff (contact information below), or a tree care or restoration professional for help in positively identifying invasive species and recommended control methods.
-The following are some of the common invasive plant and tree species that you may find on your property and options for removal and management.
-A full list of invasive species present in Minnesota can be accessed through the MN Department of Natural Resources website.
+If you think you have an invasive plant or tree on your property, you can contact City Staff (see contact info below) or a tree care or restoration expert for help identifying it and learning how to manage it.
+Below are some common invasive species you might find, along with ways to remove or control them.
+For a complete list of invasive species in Minnesota, visit the MN Department of Natural Resources website.

-Common Invasive Species: The following are common invasive and/or noxious weed species found in Mendota Heights and Minnesota, and possible methods of control.
+Common Invasive Species: These are some of the invasive or harmful weed species often found in Mendota Heights and across Minnesota, along with ways to control them.